metalman3797/Cura-Dremel-Printer-Plugin/README.md

 # Wishlist
 The following items would be great to add to this plugin - as I get time I'll work on them, but I'd welcome any collaboration
 * ~~Replace the generic bitmap with a bitmap of the actual part being printed~~
     * Improve the picture of the part being printed as displayed on the IdeaBuilder screen
+        * to auto-zoom and focus the screenshot on the part being printed, although I quite like giving the user the option of how to position the view, so this may not get implemented
         * ~~to not include the extra GUI on the right~~,
         * ~~to not include the extra GUI on the top and left~~
-        * to auto-zoom and focus the screenshot on the part being printed

 * Better understanding of the remaining unknown items in the Dremel .g3drem file format
-* Optimized Dremel3D20 json file with support for Dremel brand PLA
+* ~~Optimized Dremel3D20 json file with support for Dremel brand PLA~~
 * Optimization of Dremel brand PLA settings